-What is Happening with International Adoptees and the Citizenship Crisis?
+What is Happening with International Adoptees and the Adoptee Citizenship Act?

-What is happening with international adoptees not having US Citizenship.
-What is being done to help them.
+What is the Adoptee Citizenship Act and what is happening with international adoptees and U.S. citizenship?
+What is being done to help them?
 We talk with Joy Alessi, Director of the Adoptee Rights Campaign and three adult adoptees that found out once they were adults that they were not citizens.

 What do we mean by adoptees without citizenship

 A broad history of the issue